Single-writer guarantee

 RepairByDiscardOld | ReplayFilter::repairByDiscardOld() | Discard events from all writers except the latest; continue recovery with only the most recent writer's events |

-RepairByDiscardOld permanently drops events from earlier writers.
+RepairByDiscardOld filters the in-memory replay list only: events from earlier writers are excluded from recovery but remain in the store — nothing is deleted.
+The recovered state simply no longer reflects them.
 Use it only in migration scenarios where you have already confirmed the earlier writer is gone.

 WriterConflictException